-If you answered yes more than once – it usually happens when you don’t have a plan and you are just going with the flow and being reactive.
+If you answered yes more than once — you’re probably aware that this usually happens when you don’t have a plan and you are just going with the flow and being reactive.

 This used to be one of my biggest problems.
 I had no idea how much time I needed to get ready or how much exactly it would take me to get from point A to point B. My assumptions were often a little off, which sometimes resulted in being late.

-Solution: When I realized I have a tendency to underestimate the amount of time I need to get something done, I started to measure it.
+When I realized I tend to underestimate the amount of time I need to get something done, I started to measure it.

-You can simply use a stopwatch or, if you want to do it in a more organized way, a time tracking app.
+If you’re troubled by the same issues, you can simply use a stopwatch.
+Or, if you want to keep track of your time in a more organized way, try going with a time tracking app.

 Tracking your time will help you estimate the time much more accurately, as you’ll have a lot of data to rely on and make an educated guess.
-It will also facilitate planning, as you’ll have a clear overview of what you spend your time on and what you should be doing more or less.
+This habit will also facilitate planning, as you’ll have a clear overview of where your time goes and what you should be doing more or less.